12 of America’s Prettiest Winter Towns

 Mammoth Lakes, California

 Located in California’s Sierra Nevada mountain, Mammoth Lakes is best known as a top destination for whipping down the slopes on skis or a snowboard.
 To ensure the best access to the mountain resort’s amenities and activities, you’ll want to stay on the west side of town.
 The Westin Monache Resort is located in the heart of the village, where you’ll find quaint restaurants, bars, and places to shop.
 For the adventurous, check out the clothing-optional hot springs between the towns of Mammoth Lakes and Bridgeport, like Buckeye.
-Check out these amazing vacations for people who love winter activities.

 If the only thing that brings you to Midway is its looks, that’s one good reason.
 The mountain views will humble you, while the scenic open space is mesmerizing.
 The winter is exceptionally striking, thanks to the annual Ice Castles, massive handmade structures are works of art that are made with almost 20 million pounds of ice.
 Go to Soldier Hollow Resort for more than 20 miles of trails for cross-country skiing and snowshoeing.
 Stay at Zermatt Resort of European-influenced luxury, and get a juicy steak after a long day in the snow at Zermatt’s Z Chop Haus.